About Performing Arts

 Guild Hall is home to the Hilarie and Mitchell Morgan Theater, a 1931 jewel-box proscenium stage celebrating nearly a century of performing arts.
 In its early years, formally known as the John Drew Theater, it served as a summer testing ground for productions en route to Broadway.
 Legendary playwrights such as Tennessee Williams and Eugene O’Neill credited Guild Hall with helping to establish their reputations, while others like Edward Albee and Terrence McNally had a lifelong relationship with the theater, where he was an active member of the Guild Hall Academy of the Arts.
-The theater has evolved into a vital year-round institution with more than 100 presentations annually, including plays, opera, concerts, film, readings, comedy, dance, lectures, and symposia.
+The theater has evolved into a vital year-round institution with more than 100 presentations annually, including dance, opera, concerts, film, theatrical readings, comedy, dance, lectures, and symposia.

 Guild Hall is now entering a period of 21st century revitalization, embracing immediacy, fresh thought, new approaches, and explorations into what theater means today.